Modeling complex systems by Generalized Factor Analysis

-This however tends to make the problem ill-defined as the basic goal of uniquely splitting the external signal into a noiseless component plus ``additive noise'' is made vacuous, unless some extra assumptions are made on the model and on the very notion of ``noise''.
+Obviously this tends to make the problem ill-defined as the basic goal of uniquely splitting the external observable signal into a noiseless component plus ``additive noise'' is made vacuous, unless some extra assumptions are made on the model and on the very notion of ``noise''.
 Quite surprisingly, as we shall see, for models describing an {\em infinite } number of observables a meaningful weakening of the uncorrelation property can be introduced, so as to guarantee the uniqueness of the decomposition.